bansal1600/weatherAPI/README.md

 WeatherAPI ETL Job

-* Step1 and Step 2 is scheduled for daily at 09:00 AM CST y using schedule package.
+* Step1 and Step 2 is scheduled for daily at 09:00 AM CST using schedule package.
 # Step1 -
 * weatehr_ETL.py ->
   * This will call the OpenWeatherAPI to get the weather updates for Dallas and Detroit.